-In the past, reputation agencies could alter Google AutoComplete using IP proxies and lots of people typing in search terms.
-Today, changing bad search box results still use those methods, though less effectively, because the traffic used by automated platforms is unnatural.
+In the past, reputation agencies could alter Google autocomplete using IP proxies and many people typing in search terms.
+Today, changing bad autocomplete results still use those methods, though less effectively, because the traffic used by automated platforms can seem (and be) non-organic.

 The best method forward today is to use small private crowd-sourcing networks.
-Because these networks are not public, the activities of their participants leave a much smaller "footprint" for search engines to find.
+Because these networks are not public, the activities of their participants leave a much smaller "footprint".
 Private networks have a much higher success rate than public networks or traffic bots (even human-based traffic on a popular network).
 We have found that in most cases, this method works best for queries that do not have a high search volume.
 For example, changing autocomplete for "Apple Computer" would be impossible.
 But changing it for a local business has a much higher probability of success.

 Reputation X has performed tests between public and private automated networks.
 We found that even if the participants in a public crowd-sourcing project are asked to use country-specific IP addresses (normally via proxies), they don't actually do it effectively.
 In fact, in one test where the participants were asked only to use North American IP addresses, we found that 80% of the traffic came from IP addresses in the Philippines and India.

 Private human networks are better

-As mentioned above, these networks are more expensive, but of higher quality.
+Private networks are more expensive, but of higher quality.
 Some people call these workers “mommy bloggers”.
 They are located throughout the target country, mainly the United States and Canada.
 They're North American, so they're paid more.
-The costs can really add up, but we've found it works better than anything else.
+The costs can add up, but we've found it works better than anything else.

 Augmenting people with bots

 We've also tested the use of bots that automatically perform searches as a human would.
 Some even use random duration and random proxy use.
 But, like public crowdsourcing, these leave a heavy footprint due to their overuse by low-end SEO firms.
-Our theory is that these networks have been flagged.
+We believe these networks have been flagged.
 They do tend to work to some extent if the volume of searches matches the "normal" search volume for a given search phrase.
 However, they are not the answer by themselves.

 Use multiple approaches

-The best way to alter Google AutoComplete search results in our opinion is to use a combination of private crowdsourcing networks augmented by bots and outsourced public crowd-sourcing (albeit at a very low level).
+The best way to alter Google autocomplete search results, in our opinion, is to use a combination of private crowdsourcing networks very lightly augmented by bots and outsourced public crowd-sourcing (albeit at a very low level).

-Of course, there is a lot more that goes into it, but we hope experienced search engine marketers find this information helpful in their endeavors to bring justice to their online reputation management clients.
+Of course, there is a lot more that goes into it, but we hope experienced search engine marketers find this information helpful in their endeavors to bring better outcomes for their online reputation management clients.